met4citizen/Hypergraph/README.md

 `worldline(x,...)` | Time-like curve of space-like node/nodes. `TIME` mode only. | Distance as the number of edges.
 `(x,y)(y,z)`<br>`(x,y)(y,z)\(z)->(x,y)` | Subhypergraphs matching the given rule-based pattern.
 The right hand side pattern can be used to specify which part of the match is highlighted. `SPACE` mode only. | The number of rule-based matches.

+The node parameters can be specified with identifiers you can find by hovering the mouse pointer over nodes.
+It is also possible to use variables `x` and `y`.
+To set variable `x` click on any node and to set `y` use right click.

 ## Scalar Fields